IVEBench: Modern Benchmark Suite for Instruction-Guided Video Editing Assessment: Related Work

 \section{Related Work}

 \paragraph{Instruction-guided video editing.} In recent years, the rapid advancement of image editing technologies has laid a solid foundation for video editing tasks.
 As the demand for understanding and generating higher-dimensional content increases, research focus has gradually shifted from static image editing to dynamic video editing~\citep{Tune-A-Video}.
 Early video editing methods are initially influenced by inversion techniques in the image editing domain (mainly DDIM Inversion~\citep{DDIM}), leading to the development of numerous source-target prompt-based editing approaches~\citep{FateZero, Pix2Video, VidToMe}.
 Although these approaches can accurately preserve object locations and poses during the inversion process~\citep{TokenFlow, Ground-A-Video, FLATTEN}, they are inherently limited when it comes to editing tasks involving subject movement or camera motion~\citep{DMT, RAVE}.
 Furthermore, rather than providing detailed target prompts, users tend to express their editing requirements through instructions~\citep{InsV2V}.
 Given these limitations, IVE methods have gained burgeoning attention in the industry due to their greater user-friendliness and adaptability to diverse editing needs~\citep{InsV2V}.
 Mainstream approaches typically combine InstructPix2Pix~\citep{InstructPix2Pix} for first-frame editing and then leverage generative models to propagate the modifications across the entire video~\citep{Text2Video-Zero, AnyV2V, StableV2V}.
+To overcome the quality bottleneck in such pipelines, Ditto~\citep{Ditto} further introduces a scalable synthetic data generation pipeline, leveraging high-quality image editors and in-context video generators to construct massive high-fidelity editing pairs.
 In contrast to these paradigms, InsV2V~\citep{InsV2V} retrains the model on synthetic triplets of input video, editing instruction, and target video, enabling direct learning of instruction-driven video modification for consistent long video editing.
 Building on this, InsViE-1M~\citep{InsViE-1M} further adopts multi-stage training on CogVideoX-2B~\citep{CogVideox} and supports static video editing tasks involving camera motion.
+Lucy-Edit~\citep{Lucy-Edit} employs a rectified-flow framework with channel concatenation to achieve high-fidelity editing without requiring masks or auxiliary inputs.
+Subsequently, ICVE~\citep{ICVE} introduces a low-cost pretraining strategy leveraging in-context learning from unpaired video clips to learn general editing concepts.
+Recently, there is a growing trend towards unifying video understanding, generation, and editing within a single framework by integrating MLLMs with Diffusion Transformers (DiTs).
+Omni-Video~\citep{Omni-Video} and UniVideo~\citep{UniVideo} propose dual-stream or unified architectures where the MLLM handles complex multimodal instruction understanding and guides the DiT for consistent video generation and editing.
+Based on this, InstructX~\citep{InstructX} further utilizing mixed image-video training to transfer robust editing capabilities to the video domain.